-Harthill's Heartwork . . . where funding resources are limited . . . for a fairer and more sustainable world.
+Harthill's Heartwork aims at making a positive change for a fairer and more sustainable world.

 Following meeting Lynn Johnson at the LDF Training Authorisation Workshop in November 2015 and hearing from Lynn about Breaking the Brand, Harthill will be actively supporting their work.

 Breaking The Brand creates and demonstrates novel approaches to wildlife conservation of key species such as rhinos and elephants.

 We recognise the complexity of the issues involved which span the range, transit and demand countries and design solutions that have the highest likelihood of success given the limited timeframes and funds available.

 To do this we use the insights provided by behavioural evolution models together with concepts from cultural anthropology, behavioural economics and social psychology.
 Our belief is that ‘Wildlife Conservation Depends on Human Behaviour Change’.